waxelfish/webpage-challenge/README.md

-# webpage-challenge
+# webpage-challenge Project

-Launch VM in cloud using Terraform, configure Nginx websever to serve a static page via HTTPS
+Launch VM instance in GCP cloud using Terraform, configure Nginx websever to serve a static page via HTTPS with Ansible.

+## Prerequisites